Use the Save as shortcut in Excel by pressing F12 or Ctrl + S. Reach the function through the File Tab or Quick Access Toolbar.

 Differences between the “Save” and “Save As” Shortcut

 The “Save” and “Save as” functions are available in the main shortcuts under the File menu in Excel.
 The File Group contains the most used shortcuts, like New, Print, Open, and Export.
-With help of Save and Save As shortcuts, you can keep your Excel files up to date, archive your work and avoid losing data.
+With the help of Save and Save As shortcuts, you can keep your Excel files up to date, archive your work, and avoid losing data.

-Let us see the key differences between the Save and Save As shortcuts:
+Differences between the Save and Save As shortcuts:

-- The Save command overwrites your data!
+2. The Save command overwrites your data!
 So, use the Save As to create a new file and keep your source data untouched.

-- Using the Save As function, you can decide where to save your file and which format you want to use.
+3. Using the Save As function, you can decide where to save your file and which format you want to use.
 It provides much better options than the Save command.

 Save As Shortcut Excel Examples

 Today’s article will show you how to use the Save As Shortcut in Excel in various ways.
-For example, use shortcut keys or adding the function to the Quick Access Toolbar.
+For example, use shortcut keys or add the function to the Quick Access Toolbar.
 Furthermore, create a new tab on the Ribbon or create a custom Save As Shortcut using VBA.

 How to Use Save As Shortcut in Excel?

 The “Save” and “Save as” functions are available in the main shortcuts under the File menu in Excel.
 The File Group contains the most used shortcuts, like New, Print, Open, and Export.
-With the help of Save and Save As shortcuts, you can keep your Excel files up to date, archive your work and avoid losing data.
+With the help of Save and Save As shortcuts, you can keep your Excel files up to date, archive your work, and avoid losing data.

 Here is the list of how to use the Save As Shortcut.
 OK, here we go!